 She loved to take care of others and their needs.
 She had tenderly dedicated her time to take care of her grandmother, mother, and husband when they became ill.
 She provided the best care for them until their last breaths.

 With her strong work ethic and devotion as a wife and mother, Ann taught her children to always strive to be good to others and to treat everyone with love.
 When able, she always made sure they had what they needed as well as some of their wants.
 She made sure that they were grounded in the Lord and understood the value of family.

 This delightful woman loved by so many, will truly be missed and always cherished.
 Ann was preceded in death by her husband, George E. Howard; their daughter Delores Howard; sister Rosa Mae Rounds; parents Carl and Victoria Selby.

 Left to cherish her memory are: one brother, Richard Selby (Reverend Pearl) and one sister Beulah Selby-Jones; five children: Doris Green (Paul), Linda Washington Martinez (Alex), Alexander Washington, Rose Bell (Christopher) and Donna Law (Anthony “Sean”); eleven grandchildren: Tanesha (Charles), Natausha, Natalie (Philip), Alicia (Marqus), Juanita (Christopher), Sharelle (Kevin), Isaiah, Toya (Dwayne), Kenzel, Jennea and AJ; fifteen great-grand children and three god-children; Shirley Nolan, Kellie Dutton, and Tonya Parrott, a dear friend Mary Hopkins, and a host of nieces, nephews, relatives, and friends.

-To send flowers to Willia Ann Howard's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Willia Ann Howard, please visit our floral store.